Jordan Crowther

-Jordan Crowther (born 19 February 1997) is an English rugby league footballer who plays as a and for Warrington Wolves in the Super League.
+Jordan Crowther (born 19 February 1997) is an English rugby league footballer who plays as a and for the Huddersfield Giants in the Super League.

 He has spent time on loan from Wakefield at the York City Knights, Oxford and Newcastle Thunder in League 1, and the Dewsbury Rams in the Championship.

 Background

 Crowther was born in Wakefield, West Yorkshire, England.

 His amateur club were the Westgate Wolves, and Crigglestone All Blacks, both in Wakefield.
 Jordan and his family have always been supporters of his home town club Wakefield Trinity RLFC.